Gary is a talented and dedicated barrister. His approach to cases is distinguished by its careful preparation and measured execution.

 He represented the Claimant, Superior Composite Structures in a contested three-day High Court hearing to enforce a $2 million US Judgment.

 Gary has significant experience acting for clients, both prosecution and defence, in relation to large scale fraud, white collar crime and a variety of financial crime cases.

 Gary's business crime work dovetails with his asset recovery, confiscation and civil fraud work, which often involves technical points of law and financial detail.

 He is currently instructed to represent the corporate defendant in matters as varied as Consumer Protection offences, Companies Act offences and Private Security Industry Act offences.

 Gary has represented defendants throughout his career at the Bar.
-He has acted in the most serious of criminal cases including as junior counsel in allegations of murder, conspiracy to murder and appearing alone in relation to an attempted murder.
+He has acted in the most serious of criminal cases including sexual offences, violence and the supply of drugs.
+Gary has also been led on cases involving allegations of murder, conspiracy to murder and appearing alone in relation to an attempted murder.

 Gary is an experienced extradition practitioner.
 He was junior counsel for the third appellant Rozanski in the Supreme Court case of Pomiechowski and others.

 Gary represented a defendant in a large-scale and international people trafficking case as junior counsel in 2005 and then represented the same defendant nearly six years later in extradition proceedings where his extradition was sought by France.
 Gary successfully argued that the double jeopardy rule prevented his extradition.